lsst-dm/dmtn-011/index.rst

 :tocdepth: 1

-This document summarizes the work that was done to test the accuracy of shear measurement using the measurement algorithms in the DM package meas_modelfit.git.
-This package contains the Python package lsst.meas.modelfit, which houses both the CModel algorithm -- used to measure galaxy shapes, and the ShapeletPsfApprox Algorithm (SPA) -- used to create a parameterized model of the point spread function (Psf).
+This document describes a framework which was created to test how well shape measurement algorithms in the DM Stack can measure galaxy shear.
+The targets algorithms for this framework are in the package meas_modelfit.
+This package houses both the CModel algorithm -- used to measure galaxy shapes) and the ShapeletPsfApprox Algorithm (SPA) -- used to create a parameterized model of the Psf (point spread function).
+However, the framework is set up to allow similar tests on other shape measurment algorithms.

-The images used for this test were created by GalSim simulations as described below.
-The galaxy profiles areies parameterized GalSim models.
-However, the Psfs are not from GalSim models, as we want the framework to accommodate a variety of different realistic and simulated Psfs.
-A separate psf image for each galaxy is used to simulate the effects of seeing:  this includes both atmospheric and optical effects.
+ThesShear measurement was done on images created by GalSim simulations.
+The galaxy profiles are parameterized GalSim models.
+However, the Psfs are not parameterized GalSim models, as we wanted the framework to be able to accommodate a variety of different realistic and simulated Psfs.
+A separate psf image for each galaxy is used to simulate the effects of seeing, including both atmospheric and optical effects.

 In these tests, the Psf is modelled using SPA for later use during any measurement process where an estimation of the Psf is required (for example, for Psf weighting).